 Since the average resolution time indicates the amount of time the entire support team takes to resolve the issue, that’s why you need to focus on training them effectively.

 - Ongoing chats to see where operators have issues when tackling customer problems.

-- Chat transcripts that will help you see how previous conversations went, and whether the customers became impatient with the chat turning out to be a lengthy one.
+- Chat transcripts will help you see previous conversations went, and whether the customers became impatient with the chat turning out to be a lengthy one.